hushidong/biblatex-map/binary/readme.md

 bibmap is a bibliography Package, contains a `.sty` used to config bibliography generation and a bibmap.py program used to deal bib file at backend.

-package bibmap loads natbib to generate the citation and bibliography list. citestyle, bibstyle, mapstyle(bib file modification style) can be set with package options.
+package bibmap generates the citation and bibliography list. citestyle, bibstyle, mapstyle(bib file modification style) can be set with package options and the style setting file.

 backend program bibmap is like bibtex/biber used to deal bibfile, the output is bbl file which can be loaded directly by latex to generate a bibliography.